nicholasrq/git-squasher/readme.md

 git push -f origin %branch_name%
 ```

-If anything bad happened during squashing – Squasher will reset your branch to privies state using `git reflog` – it will look up point in history when reset to `%commit_hash%` occurred and will reset branch to one step before it.
+If anything bad happened during squashing – Squasher will reset your branch to previous state using `git reflog` – it will look up point in history when reset to `%commit_hash%` occurred and will reset branch to one step before it.

 # Restrictions